 Wooden playhouses may develop splinters over time.
 You just need to keep an eye on all edges and flooring and sand down if necessary.

-Available in a range of colours, plastic playhouses are always a big hit, whether they’re built to look like little houses or cottages.
+Available in a range of colours, plastic playhouses are always a big hit whether they’re built to look like little huts or cottages.

 Optional extras can help to make the playhouse feel more realistic.
 Some models even feature doorbells!
 Most plastic playhouses are easy to assemble and are made up of large parts.
-However, an electric screwdriver must be used for optimal fixing.
+However, an impact driver must be used to ensure your hardware is secure.

 Maintaining a plastic playhouse